 This one’s easy to understand.
 Your podiatrist may reduce the arch height of your orthotic, reduce its stiffness or change it in some specific way.
 On the other hand, a cushioned cover might be added to reduce pressure and absorb shear.
 Something like Spenco – it looks and feels a bit like wetsuit material.
 Research has found Spenco works a little better than Poron at preventing blisters.
 As a DIY option, if your orthotic has no cover on it and you feel like you need a bit of cushioning / shear absorption, you could try putting the shoe’s innersole (if it’s flat and non-contoured) on top of your orthotic.
 It’s worth a try if you’re in a pickle.
 But your podiatrist can organise something more permanent for you.
 Oh, and don’t forget gluteal strengthening exercises to reduce the amount of internal leg rotation and foot pronation.

-This one’s a little counter-intuitive.
+This one’s a little counter-intuitive but something we commonly encounter as podiatrists.
 If your orthotic is not dealing adequately with the forces causing your foot to pronate and arch flatten (assuming this is why you have orthotics in the first place) you may get blisters under the arch.
 Your podiatrist will be thinking about something called the windlass mechanism.

 This is a function of the arch/big toe where when you lift your big toe, your arch lifts also.
 It’s an important function for preparing the musculoskeletal structures of your foot for propulsion.
 For the skin, put simply, if the windlass mechanism isn’t working properly, there will be more shear forces for the skin to deal with under your arch.
 Craig Payne has written and lectured a lot about how we can facilitate the windlass mechanism with various orthotic prescription variables (design features) – things that reduce the force needed to engage the mechanism; and things that bring it on earlier.
 Here’s a quick overview.
 Sorry if this is double-dutch to you – your podiatrist will know all about it.